gittuf/gittuf/docs/cli/gittuf_policy_init.md

 ### Synopsis

-This command initializes a new gittuf policy file with the specified policy name.
-The user must provide a valid signing key.
+The 'init' command initializes a new gittuf policy file in the repository.
+It is used to create a policy file that can then define the principals and rules governing changes to protected namespaces.

 ```
 gittuf policy init [flags]